 Always read the manual and follow manufacturer's instructions.

 - Keep the removable bucket on your counter, under the sink or anywhere convenient.

-- Place your food scraps in the bucket and cover with the lid equipped with a carbon filter to prevent smells from escaping.
+- Place your food scraps in the bucket and cover them with the lid equipped with a carbon filter to prevent smells from escaping.

 - When the bucket is filled to the capacity line (or after a few days), place it into the FoodCycler machine, secure the processing lid and press the power button to start the cycle.